Navideck/Volumedeck-iOS/README.md

 - Efficient and Reliable: Real-time speed-based volume control for smooth and uninterrupted listening experiences.
 - Easy Integration: User-friendly API and comprehensive documentation for straightforward implementation.
 - Versatile Applications: Enhances navigation, music streaming, and audio content delivery apps for various vehicles and public transport.
-- Seamless Integration with Hardware Volume Keys: Allows unified volume control alongside Gesturedeck adjustments.
+- Seamless Integration with Hardware Volume Keys: Allows unified volume control alongside Volumedeck adjustments.
+- Does not require internet connectivity

-## Getting Started
+## Getting Started with Volumedeck

-To use Volumedeck SDK, follow these steps.
+To integrate Volumedeck into your iOS app, you must add the Volumedeck framework to your project.
+You can easily do that using Swift Package Manager (SPM).
+Through Xcode, go to Package Dependencies, click `+`` and simply use the URL of this repo.
+SPM will fetch and add the framework automatically.

+After adding the framework, follow the steps below to integrate it with your app.

 ### Step 1: Import VolumedeckiOS